JeremyLoh/OverTheWire/README.md

 The password for the next level is stored in a file `readme` in the home directory.
 Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.

+### Level 19

+To gain access to the next level, you should use the `setuid` binary in the home directory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place (`/etc/bandit_pass`), after you have used the setuid binary.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)